estimadorpt/models/docs/dynamic-gp-model-explanation.md

 ### District Vote Share Prediction

-District-level vote share predictions are derived by combining the posterior distribution of the national latent trend with the posterior distribution of the district base offsets.
+District-level vote share predictions are derived by combining the posterior distribution of the national latent trend (sum of the three calendar-time GPs) with the posterior distribution of the **static** district base offsets.

 Specifically, for each posterior sample and each district:
-1. The estimated **base offset** for that district and party is added to the national latent trend value for that party at the target date.
+1. The estimated **static base offset** for that district and party is added to the national latent trend value (sum of the three GPs) for that party at the target date.
 2. The resulting adjusted latent scores are transformed into probabilities (vote shares summing to 1) via the softmax function.

 This procedure yields a full posterior distribution of predicted vote shares for each party within each district.